deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_01.png" alt="">

-Before we step through, let's view the call stack- to see how execution will proceed.
+Before we step through, let's view the call stack - to see how execution will proceed.

 `k`